 Read Island PP: Located among the Quadra Island group, this 637-hectare park protects an important high-density bald eagle habitat.
 It’s also a great place to spot seals and sea lions.

-Rendezvous Island South PP: Located in the heart of the Discovery Islands, this 163-hectare park encompasses the Rendezvous Island group found on the east side of Read Island (above).
+Rendezvous Island South PP is in the heart of the Discovery Islands.
+This 163-hectare park encompasses the Rendezvous Island group found on the east side of Read Island (above).

-Robson Bight (Michael Bigg) ER: This 1,715-hectare Ecological Reserve near Telegraph Cove was established to provide a sanctuary for killer whales.
+Robson Bight (Michael Bigg) ER is found near Telegraph Cove.
+This 1,715-hectare Ecological Reserve was established to provide a sanctuary for killer whales.
 The area provides unique opportunities for whale research.

-Rugged Point PMP: This 349-hectare park is located on the west coast in Kyuquot Sound.
+Rugged Point PMP is a 349-hectare park located in Kyuquot Sound.
 The stunning shoreline, protected beaches, and sheltered anchorages make it a popular spot to visit among kayakers and boaters.

-Sproat Lake in Port Alberni.
+Sproat Lake is a popular Vancouver Island Provincial Park.
 Vancouver Island View

 Sproat Lake

-Sooke Mountain PP: This 450-hectare undeveloped wilderness park north of Sooke has no vehicle access, making it a popular location for hikers and mountain bikers.
+Sooke Mountain PP is a 450-hectare undeveloped wilderness park just north of Sooke.
+It has no vehicle access, making it a popular location for hikers and mountain bikers.

-Sooke Potholes PP: This 7.28-hectare day-use park in Sooke is ideal for watching the annual salmon spawning run in the fall.
+Sooke Potholes PP is a 7.28-hectare day-use park ideal for watching the annual salmon spawning run in the fall.
 Nearby is a series of deep, naturally carved rock pools photographers love.
-During the summer, the polished rocks provide a great sunbathing platform and deep pools of water, a spectacular spot to swim.

-Spectacle Lake PP: This 67-hectare park in the Cowichan Valley provides an excellent trail system and a small lake to swim, canoe, kayak, fish, or picnic.
+Spectacle Lake PP is a 67-hectare park in the Cowichan Valley.
+The area provides an excellent trail system.
+There is also a small lake to swim, canoe, kayak, or fish, and a picnic area.

-Spider Lake PP: Located near Qualicum Beach, this 64.59-hectare park features a beautiful lake and picnic area.
-Swimmers love the warm water, and fresh-water anglers enjoy trying to catch the stocked smallmouth bass and rainbow trout.
+Spider Lake PP is near Qualicum Beach.
+This 64.59-hectare park features a beautiful lake and picnic area.
+Swimmers love the warm water, and fresh-water anglers enjoy trying to catch the stocked fish.

-Sproat Lake PP: This Port Alberni park is popular for campers and boaters.
+Sproat Lake PP in Port Alberni is popular for campers and boaters.
 The 43-hectare park offers two campgrounds and a large day-use area.
-It is also home to one of the finest panels of petroglyphs in British Columbia.
+It’s also home to one of the finest panels of petroglyphs in British Columbia.

-Stamp River PP: Another beautiful park in Port Alberni is Stamp River.
-This 327-hectare park comes to life in the fall with the annual salmon run and the colour change of the big-leaf maples.
-The waterfall is also a wonderful attraction.
+Stamp River PP is another beautiful park in Port Alberni.
+This 327-hectare park comes to life in the fall with the annual salmon run and the colourful foliage.

 Strathcona PP: Designated in 1911, this is BC’s oldest Provincial Park and, at 248,669 hectares, one of the largest.
-The park is divided into Buttle Lake and its vicinity and Forbidden Plateau.
+The park is divided into Buttle Lake and its vicinity and the Forbidden Plateau area.

 Boat Only Parks

-Sabine Channel PMP: Located between Lasqueti and Texada Islands, this 95-hectare park encompasses an area of more than 30 islands and rocky islets.
+Sabine Channel PMP is between Lasqueti and Texada Islands.
+This 95-hectare park encompasses an area of more than 30 islands and rocky islets.
 Jervis, Bunny and Jedediah are three of the largest of the group.

-Santa Boca PP: Part of the popular Nootka Sound, this 440-hectare park is popular among kayakers and boaters.
+Santa Boca PP is part of Nootka Sound.
+This 440-hectare park is popular among kayakers and boaters.
 The area offers excellent opportunities for wilderness camping, fishing and wildlife viewing.
-Sheltered anchorages in Boca de Infierno Bay and Santa Gertrudis Cove make it a popular stopover on the route through Nootka Sound.
-The park is also adjacent to Yuquot (Friendly Cove), the site of the first formal contact between European explorers and First Nations.
+Sheltered anchorages in Boca de Infierno Bay and Santa Gertrudis Cove make it a popular stopover through Nootka Sound.
+The park is adjacent to Friendly Cove, the site of the first formal contact between European explorers and First Nations.

-Sulphur Passage PP: This 2,232-hectare undeveloped wilderness area is northeast of Clayoquot Sound.
+Sulphur Passage PP is a 2,232-hectare undeveloped wilderness area northeast of Clayoquot Sound.
 It’s a popular kayaking destination due to the number of birds, fish and marine mammals the park helps to protect.

 Wakes Cove on Valdes Island